 This review was provided by Nick White from our Open Call for Film Critics & Writers!
-Buy your Festival pass or individual tickets to watch both these films on GFF On Demand.
+Buy your Festival pass or individual tickets to watch both these films on GIFF Online.
 Please check out Nick’s other review of Tapeworm here!

 dir.
 Matthew Rankin